 - If you’re not positive that you want to own the house, avoid it altogether.
 You are probably wasting your time and the seller’s.

 - Enjoy more detailed rent to own info free.
-Start receiving our newsletter here: Subscribe to rent to own homes by Email.
+Stay tuned for our newsletters by email with helpful information.

 - Found a great deal with a rent to own company?
 Ask what percentage of their rent to own homes are purchased.Request to speak with some previous satisfied customers.